Basic file route

 @UseInterceptors(FileInterceptor('file'))

-Then, pass as argument to the route handler, the decorator @UploadedFile(), which will actually extract the file.
+Then pass, as argument to the route handler, the decorator @UploadedFile(), which will actually contain a reference to the file.
 We also use the types package installed previously to type the file.

 @UploadedFile() file: Express.Multer.File